-Assessment Syllabuses
+21. Assessment Syllabuses

-The main objectives of the National Certificate of Education (NCE) assessment, which takes place at the end of the Nine-Year Continuous Basic Education (NYCBE) cycle, are to:
+The main objectives of the National Certificate of Education (NCE) assessment, which takes place at the end of the Nine-Year-Continuous-Basic-Education (NYCBE) cycle, are to:

-- assess the learning that has taken place and inform all stakeholders about the levels attained; - 2. certify the level of attainment of learners in different learning areas; - 3. provide evidence for: - a. the orientation of students in their choice of subjects and on their education pathways after Grade 9 or Grade 9+; - b. promotion to Grade 10 and - c. admission to academies.
+- 1. assess the learning that has taken place and inform all stakeholders about the levels attained: - 2. certify the level of attainment of learners in different learning areas; - 3. provide evidence for: - a. the orientation of students in their choice of subjects and on their education pathways after Grade 9 or Grade 9+; - b. promotion to Grade 10 and - c. admission to academies.

-At the end of the NYCBE cycle, all students (main and extended programmes) take the NCE assessment.
+At the end of the NYCBE cycle, all students (regular and extended programmes) take the NCE assessment.
 It is in line with the philosophy defined in the National Curriculum Framework Grades 7, 8 & 9 (MIE 2016) and the learning outcomes detailed in the Teaching & Learning Syllabus Grades 7, 8 & 9 (MIE 2017) in all the different subjects.
 These documents published by the Mauritius Institute of Education (MIE) can be accessed on its website at mie.ac.mu/curriculum.html

-One end-of-year written assessment is set in each of the core subjects while the non-core subjects are assessed through School-Based Assessment (SBA).
+One end-of-year written assessment is set in each of the core subjects for all candidates in the Regular and the Extended Programmes.
+Candidates from the Extended Programme also take a School-Based Assessment.
+The non-core subjects are assessed through School-Based Assessment (SBA).

-The assessment syllabuses give, among others, details on the aims, purpose and assessment objectives in the different subjects.
+The assessment syllabuses give, among others, details on the aims, purpose and assessment objectives of the different subjects.
 They also give a description of the design of the assessment papers including the duration, total number of marks and weighting of the different assessment objectives.